jsk-herman/paper-jsk/content/posts/how-to-do-double-entry-bookkeeping-for-personal-finance.md

 ---
-category = ["Finance"]
+category: ["Finance"]
-date = 2022-01-16T00:00:00Z
+date: 2022-01-16T00:00:00Z
+description: "A guide on how to set up a ledger and do double-entry bookkeeping for your personal finances using hledger."
+draft: true
+math: false
+showtoc: false
+slug: "personal-double-entry-bookkeeping"
-description = "A guide on how to set up a ledger and do double-entry bookkeeping for your personal finances using GnuCash." draft = true math = false showtoc = false slug = "personal-double-entry-bookkeeping" summary = "A guide on how to set up a ledger and do double-entry bookkeeping for your personal finances using GnuCash." tags = ["personal finance", "gnucash", "accounting", "double-entry bookkeeping"] title = "How To Do Double Entry Bookkeeping for Personal Finance" [cover] alt = "" caption = "" image = "" relative = false
+summary: "A guide on how to set up a ledger and do double-entry bookkeeping for your personal finances using hledger."
+tags: ["personal finance", "hledger", "accounting", "double-entry bookkeeping"]
+title: "How To Do Double Entry Bookkeeping for Personal Finance"
+cover:
+    alt: ""
+    caption: ""
+    image: ""
+    relative: false
 ---

 ## Double-Entry Bookkeeping